-At least 2 dead as storms, possible tornados hit Deep South
+At least 14 dead as storms, possible tornados hit Deep South

-BEAUREGARD, Ala. — At least two people were killed by a possible tornado in Alabama on Sunday as severe storms destroyed mobile homes, snapped trees and left a trail of destruction amid weather warnings extending into Georgia, Florida and South Carolina, authorities said.
+BEAUREGARD, Ala. — At least 14 people were killed by a possible tornado in Alabama on Sunday as severe storms destroyed mobile homes, snapped trees and left a trail of destruction amid weather warnings extending into Georgia, Florida and South Carolina, authorities said.

 Dozens of emergency responders were called in to assist in Lee County, Alabama, after what appeared to be a large tornado struck Sunday afternoon as part of a powerful storm system raking the Southeast.
-At least two people two people died and many others were injured in the small community of Beauregard, said Rita Smith, spokeswoman for the Lee County Emergency Management Agency.
+At least 14 people died, and many others were injured in the small community of Beauregard, a sheriff said.

-“We’ve got about 150 first responders out there,” Smith told The Associated Press by phone.
+“We’ve got about 150 first responders out there,” Rita Smith, spokeswoman for the Lee County Emergency Management Agency, told The Associated Press by phone.
 “They are doing a phenomenal job.
 Sadly, we know that we have two known confirmed fatalities and many, many injuries.”

 Multiple homes were destroyed or damaged in Beauregard, about 60 miles (95 kilometers) east of Montgomery, Smith said.
 She had no further details in the immediate aftermath of the storm.